 Jordan Peele

 His 2017 directorial debut, the horror film Get Out, was a critical and box office success, for which he received numerous accolades, including the Academy Award for Best Original Screenplay, along with nominations for Best Picture and Best Director.
-He received another Academy Award nomination for Best Picture for producing Spike Lee's drama BlacKkKlansman (2018).
-He directed, wrote, and produced the acclaimed films Us (2019) and Nope (2022).
+He received another Academy Award nomination for Best Picture for producing Spike Lee's comedy-drama BlacKkKlansman (2018).
+He directed, wrote, and produced the films Us (2019) and Nope (2022).
 Critics have since frequently named Us, Nope and in particular Get Out as among the best films of the 21st century.

 He founded the film and television production company Monkeypaw Productions in 2012.
 He wrote and produced Candyman (2021) and Wendell and Wild (2022), co-starring in the latter.
-Peele has also voice acted in the animated films Storks (2016), Captain Underpants: The First Epic Movie (2017) and Toy Story 4 (2019), as well as in the adult animated sitcom Big Mouth (2017–present).
+Peele has also voice acted in the animated films Storks (2016), Captain Underpants: The First Epic Movie (2017) and Toy Story 4 (2019), as well as in the adult animated sitcom Big Mouth (2017–2025).
 He co-created the TBS comedy series The Last O.G.
 (2018–2022) and the YouTube Premium comedy series Weird City (2019).
 He also served as the host and producer of the CBS All Access revival of the anthology series The Twilight Zone (2019–2020).

 Biography from the Wikipedia article Jordan Peele.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.